Anal fissure is a laceration, crack or tear in the vertical axis of the anal canal due to repeated trauma by hard stool.

 Lachesis – anal fissure with sensation as if little hammers pecking away in fissured parts; tormenting urging, but not to stool; itching at anus, worse after stool.

 Paenoia officinalis – there is fissures with much oozing.
-Burning, biting and itching in the anus lasting several hours after stool; the anus is offensively moist and sore, smarts all the time.
+Burning, biting and itching in the anus lasting several hours after stool; the anus is offensively moist and sore, smarts all the time. has fissures with much oozing.
+The anus if offensively moist and sore, smarts all the time.
+Burning and biting, lasting several hours after stool, may also be present; must walk the floor all night.

 Sulphur – helps when the anus itches and burns; but is relieved by cool compresses; the area around the anus is extremely red, usually from painless diarrhea; the person wants to have a bowel movement immediately after waking up early in the morning.